piqnt/planck.js/README.md

 ## Rendering and Integration

+Planck.js core library does not include any graphics by default, which means you have several options:

+- Use Testbed, see [Try it](#try-it) section to run release files in a web browser (or [Development](#development) to debug testbed locally).
+- Use an existing renderer, see [Integration](#integration) examples.
+- Develop a renderer or integrate with a rendering library.

-Planck.js does not use any renderer by default.
-To use or integrate it with a rendering library all you need to do is call `world.step(timeStep)` in each frame, and then iterate over world entities to draw or update them.
+To create a renderer or integrate with a rendering library all you need to do is call `world.step(timeStep)` in each frame, and then iterate over world entities to draw or update them.
 You may also want to listen to world events to remove objects which are removed from the world.
 For example: